 For those interested in providing leadership in reading education within their building or district, this 14 semester credit program leads to a TSPC endorsement in reading.
 The Reading Specialist endorsement is a program that prepares students to serve in classrooms or perform duties associated with meeting the needs of students who require special assistance in the area of literacy and to assist regular classroom teachers in providing high quality literacy instruction.
-To be recommended for licensure in this endorsement, one must have a current teaching license or be in the MAT program.
+To be recommended for licensure in this endorsement, one must have a current teaching license or be in the MAT program, and pass the state required content-area test.